Return of Service (ROS) Questions and Answers

 Please also update saskdocs if there are any changes to your practice that may affect the terms of your ROS (i.e. address changes, leaves, communities of practice, changes in FTEs).

 What communities can I work in to complete the ROS?

-Eligible communities for the ROS depend on the contract.
-Please review your contract to confirm what communities are eligible practice locations (e.g. rural, regional, or underserved areas of the province) for the ROS.
+Eligible communities for the ROS depend on the agreement.
+Please review your agreement to confirm what communities are eligible practice locations (e.g. rural, regional, or underserved areas of the province) for the ROS.

 If you have questions about what communities you can fulfill the ROS in, please contact saskdocs.

 Can I relocate to another community during my ROS?

 Some agreements are community specific so ensure you are familiar with the terms of your agreement before you relocate.

 You may need to request approval from the appropriate party.

 Specialist Recruitment Incentives may specify a community of practice in the agreement.
 Physicians who have a valid reason for wishing to move to a new community must receive approval from the Specialist Recruitment & Retention Committee.
 This may be done by writing a letter to the Committee (sent to saskdocs) requesting that the new community qualify as a location where the existing agreement remains valid.
 Approvals will be made at the discretion of the Committee.
 An amendment to the existing agreement will be made following approval for relocation by the Committee.